mikepk/botocore/docs/source/reference/services/servicecatalog.rst

     :type SearchFilter: dict
     :param SearchFilter:

-      The filter to limit search results.
+      The search filter to scope the results.